Nick Herbert: Shadow Cabinet

-After his election to Parliament, Herbert joined the Home Affairs Select Committee.
+Following his election to Parliament, Herbert joined the Home Affairs Select Committee.
 After David Cameron became leader of the Conservative Party, Herbert was appointed as a Shadow Minister for home affairs on 16 December 2005.
 This meant he had to leave the Home Affairs Select Committee.
 In July 2007, he joined the Shadow Cabinet for the new position of Shadow Secretary of State for Justice, shadowing veteran Labour minister Jack Straw.
 On 19 January 2009 he was made Shadow Secretary of State for Environment, Food and Rural Affairs.

 Government

 On the Coalition forming between the Conservatives and Liberal Democrats in May 2010, Herbert was appointed as a Minister of State at the Home Office with responsibility for policing and at the Ministry of Justice with responsibility for criminal justice.
 Herbert was appointed a Privy Counsellor on 9 June 2010.

 As police minister, Herbert opposed the introduction of rules prohibiting undercover police officers from entering into sexual relationships with people they are monitoring.
 He also championed the introduction of elected Police and Crime Commissioners to replace police authorities.

 Herbert decided to step down from Government at the time of David Cameron's first major reshuffle in September 2012.